gadenbuie/epoxy/README.md

 ```

 One immediate advantage of using `epoxy` instead of `glue::glue()` is
-that RStudio’s autocompletion feature works inside `epoxy` chunks!
+that RStudio’s autocompletion feature works inside `epoxy` chunks\!
 Typing `cars$` in the chunk will suggest the columns of `cars`.

 ## Learn more

-There’s a whole lot more that epoxy can do!
+There’s a whole lot more that epoxy can do\!
 Learn more:

   - [epoxy Package
     Documentation](https://pkg.garrickadenbuie.com/epoxy/)

   - [Getting
     Started](https://pkg.garrickadenbuie.com/epoxy//articles/epoxy.html)

   - [Inline Reporting with
     epoxy](https://pkg.garrickadenbuie.com/epoxy//articles/inline-reporting.html)